bjorntechTobbe/alchemy/AZURE.md

 ### Long-Running Operations (LROs)

 Azure management APIs frequently return `202 Accepted` with a `Location` header for asynchronous operations.
-**Crucial**: Prefer the official Azure SDK (which handles polling automatically via `beginCreateOrUpdateAndWait`) or a shared Azure API helper, rather than calling `fetch` directly from resource implementations.
+**IMPORTANT**: ALWAYS use the official Azure SDK, which handles polling automatically via `beginCreateOrUpdateAndWait()` methods.
+Never use raw `fetch()` or REST API calls - the SDK provides automatic retry, polling, authentication, and type safety without any platform-specific dependencies.

 ### Resource Deletion